 Play is fun and freeing.
 It allows students to get engaged with English in a low-stakes, entertaining setting.
 It creates positive associations with the language and provides the space for unique ideas or new questions to come to the surface.

 But unstructured playtime can also devolve quickly into chaos.
 How can you incorporate play into the ESL classroom without the risk of wasting a class period?
 Here are some ideas for meaningful, educational classroom play:

 - Games are a great way to encourage play for students.
 There are plenty of great games for the ESL classroom out there.
 And if you can’t find exactly what you’re looking for, create your own or modify one that already exists.

 - Role plays are another way to encourage play among your students, especially if they include dressing up.
 When students play a role in a dialogue they get the chance to be someone else, and that allows different aspects of their personalities to come through.
-It’s a fun, low-pressure way to get students speaking in English naturally.

 2. Incorporate Students’ Interests into Your Lessons

 Take advantage of the curiosity students already have by noting what interests them, what they ask questions about and what they do in their free time.
 Ask students what they would like to learn about, and take their ideas seriously.